Policy Owner:||Strategic Planning and Stakeholder Relations|

 Download a PDF version of the policy

-During municipal, school board, provincial and federal election campaign periods, Toronto Community Housing and its employees, Board members and residents will:
+During municipal, provincial and federal election campaigns, Toronto Community Housing will:

-- ensure that Toronto Community Housing resources are not used to promote or give unfair advantage to any candidate, political party, or question on a ballot during an election or at any other time.
+- ensure that Toronto Community Housing resources are not used to promote or give advantage to any candidate, political party or registered third party;

 - support employee participation in political activities by granting unpaid leave to those seeking election.